BokhanMax/BonzoCSS/README.md

 # Bonzo CSS

-## Small responsive CSS framework for easyway web development
+## Tiny CSS helper for easy web development

 > Bonzo is a nickname of John Bonham, the drummer of rock'n'roll legends Led Zeppelin

+---

 **Bonzo CSS** comes with:

 1. LTR-RTL support
-2. dynamic margins and paddings
+2. dynamic margins, paddings and so on
-3. light animation sets for lightweight on-page effects
+3. light NO-JS animations for lightweight on-page effects

-Written with SASS, best CSS preprocessor ever.
+Writing using @sass, best CSS preprocessor ever.

-No JS!
-CSS animation only.

 For a questions and proposals please mail me at <bokhanworks@gmail.com>